 When we get inflammation is to help protect tissues from injury, irritation, and is helpful in eliminating damaged cells.
 When chronic inflammation develops, it is the highest cause of cancer, Alzheimer’s, cardiovascular diseases, diabetes, arthritis, autoimmune and pulmonary diseases.
 The polyphenols in grapes have been shown to help decrease chronic inflammation.

 4. Helps with Anti-Aging

-They have resveratrol, a stilbene phytonutrient found in the skins of grapes, also in the seeds and grape flesh, has been found to help extend life in studies.
+They have resveratrol, a stilbene phytonutrient found in the skins, also in the seeds and grape flesh, has been found to help extend life in studies.
 Resveratrol is often referred to a ‘fountain of youth’.

 5. Improves Memory

 The memory of older adults was found to improve in a clinical study of 12 weeks where they drank Concord grape juice, a purple grape juice.

 Grape juice, skin and seed extracts have been found to have an important part in a healthy gut, keeping Candida albicans in check according to studies.